Louve by Serge Lutens (2007) {Perfume Review & Musings} {New Fragrance}

 The dry-down offers a third unusual tableau or scene; it becomes fruity, both prune-y and flour-like, the latter being reminiscent of the texture found in Bois Farine.
 The superposition of a rich floral and prune accord (mixed with a tinge of cherry liqueur) is reminiscent of Femme by Rochas.
 This accord is the color of pomegranate.This accord being set on a voluntarily bland unsweetened flour-like background with a subtle undercurrent of white milky caramel is the third contrast that continues to make the perfume feel surprising, unexpected, and very original.The fruity prune accord becomes quite vibrant, brilliant, a bit aldehydic with time but always associated with the soft opacity of a white gourmand flour.
 There are sweet jam-y overtones.
 It feels more like spring.
 There is an interesting edge of burnt resinous amber.
 It feels a bit incense-y.
 The longer dry-down is powdery, animalic and dirty with musk and civet and hints of sandalwood.

 Louve is a wonderful winter scent.
-Some may be tempted to liken it to Rahat Loukhoum because of the cherry note (which is treated differently here) and the almond but it is a completely different piece of work.
+Some may be tempted to liken it to Rahat Loukhoum because of the cherry note (which is treated differently here), and the almond, but it is a completely different kind of work psychologically speaking.

 Top note is white almond; heart notes are fruity, rosy notes, rose petals, jasmine petals; base notes are amber, vanilla, balms.

-It is an eau de parfum haute concentration and is available 50 ml for $130 at Aedes (free ship through Dec 14), Luckyscent, and Beauty Habit.
+It is an eau de parfum haute concentration and is available 50 ml for $130.

 I must say your masterful review of this Serge Lutens scent is so beautifully written.
 I am so driven to seek it out this weekend .
 Your descriptive writing is simply brilliant .
 I enjoy the juxtaposition of the coolness of the snow element against the warmth and ultimate surrender to intimacy on many levels.
 I really like Douce Amere and am slowly exploring the Lutens line.
 This superlative analysis is in my opinion the pinnacle of perfume expression and meaning.Thank you for this motivation.